secretstartups/handbook/product/ux/ux-research/how-to-conduct-ux-research-workshops/index.html.md

 ## Step 6: Create and share workshop outcomes
-When the workshop is complete, the UX Researcher should review the Mural board to determine if there is some synthesis required before communicating any final outcomes.
+When the workshop is complete, the UX Researcher should review the Figjam board to determine if there is some synthesis required before communicating any final outcomes.
 In most cases, there will be some additional analysis needed to identify themes or reorganize the workshop data into a final state.

 From there, the UX Researcher can broadly share the outcome of the workshop with attendees and other interested teams.
 It is recommended to communicate outcomes through GitLab issue comments and relevant Slack channels (#UX_Research_Reports, #Product, #UX).

 Some types of workshop outcomes include:
 * Actionable insight issues
-* Completed Mural board
+* Completed Figjam board
 * Summary of insights or learnings
 * Retrospective issue threads
 * Video recordings of workshops (sync workshops only)